-This troper found the chapter about Shiina's first day of middle school to be really sad, but in a semi-heartwarming way.
+- The chapter about Shiina's first day of middle school to be really sad, but in a semi-heartwarming way.
 When Shiina fills up the tub and asks her dad if they can take a bath together, like they used to, and he says that they can't, it's already sad enough.
-But what really made me tear up was the next page, with Shiina crying and telling him that she wants to be his "little Shiina" one last time.
+Cue next page, with Shiina crying and telling him that she wants to be his "little Shiina" one last time.

 - The last three volumes have too many tearjerker moments to count, but one of the most memorable and scarring is Shiina's death near the end of volume 10.
 Seeing the beloved character literally cut in half by Vulcan rounds just after the insinuation that she might not be the main character after all is all but guaranteed to leave an impression, even on readers who aren't the crying type.
 That death scene and the words Returning Home in a Bag may well permanently burn themselves into your mind.

 - And from the same volume, one certainly can't forget Norio's death.
 While the way it happens is more likely to bring out tears of pure horror than anything else, Norio's singleminded determination to protect Takeo no matter what HE himself is being put through, as well as his eventual regret that not only can he no longer protect his friend, but he can also never tell him his true feelings bring everything together to make the scene genuinely sad.
 Those last words, along with that ironic smile, are painful.